No. The broker and consumer facing sites are only available in English.

 Yes, the list of prescription drugs will be saved in the beneficiary’s profile.

-Search for pharmacies using the address or 5-digit ZIP code.
+Search for pharmacies using the address, 5-digit ZIP code, or name of the pharmacy.
+You can also view pharmacies using the map tool.
 The search is based on proximity to the zip code you entered earlier.

-To perform a new search, you can adjust the map or enter a new location in the search box.
+To perform a new search, you can adjust the map or enter a new location or pharmacy name in the search box.